xunluoshan/xunluoshan.github.io/_posts/2025-02-28-asd-adhd-meme.md

 | Having difficulty sitting still        | Hypersensitive to other people fidgeting |
 | Interrupting others when they are busy | Hate being bothered while in hyperfocus  |

+Having both ADHD & autism can sometimes feel like there are contradicting forces within you.

+Traits that seem incompatible on the surface can exist in the same person .

+Everyone with ADHD & autism is different.

+These are the contradicting traits that I personally experience as someone with both ADHD & autism.